Leaving Italy For The Day To Visit San Marino

 Walking At The Top

-One was open to climb to the highest lookout point.
+One tower was open to climb to the highest lookout point.
 If you could fit through the little hatch.
-I sent David up the Cinderella stairs.
+I sent David up the Cinderella stairs for the higher view over this first tower area.
 And then positioned myself to get a picture of him waving from the top.

 From this vantage point at the first tower we looked over to the second tower.
 While there was a walking path to get to this second tower, we did not go that way on this visit.
 When we looked past the second tower, we even saw the third tower far off in the distance.